 The BRiCk C++ Program Logic

 BRiCk is a program logic for low-level, concurrent C++ built on the Iris separation logic.
 BRiCk’s goal is to develop a clear and compositional semantics of C++ programs, that can be used across many levels of abstraction.
-It is not meant to provide usable verification tooling to apply these principles to real C++ programs.

 The BRiCk release contains two pieces: